ibm-cloud-docs/codeengine/configmap-secret.md

             ```
             {: pre}

     * Create a configmap by using the `--from-env-file` option to point to a file that contains one or more lines that match the format `KEY=VALUE`.
 Each line from the specified file is added as a key-value pair.
-For this example, let's use a file that is named `colors_multi.txt` which contains the key-value pairs: `color1=yellow`, `color2=orange`, and `color3=purple`.
+For this example, let's use a file that is named `colors_multi.txt` that contains the key-value pairs: `color1=yellow`, `color2=orange`, and `color3=purple`.

         ```sh
         ibmcloud ce configmap create --name mycolorconfigmapmulti --from-env-file colors_multi.txt